Nawsh1337/LingoMed/README.md

 1. Create a .env file and define a variable with your own key.
 -   GROQ_API_KEY=YOUR_API_KEY_HERE
 * No need to do the next steps unless you're testing because I've already created output files
-2. run ' uv sync ' to get create venv and install dependencies
+2. run ' pip install uv ' and ' uv sync ' to get create venv and install dependencies
 3. run ' .venv\Scripts\Activate '
 4. run ' uv run src/LLM_for_grammar.py ' or ' uv run src/medical_keyword_script.py '